Disclaimer: I don't own Power Rangers

 Jason was glancing across the room, while drinking the coffee he had picked up on the way to school through a straw.
 Yea, having any food or drink during chemistry was a serious hazard and against all the rules, but whatever.
 He'd faced much worse health hazards.
 He noticed a group on the other side of the room that he couldn't help but smile at.
 Or maybe it was Skull's annoying, high pitch laugh.
 Skull was paired up with one of the newer kids in the school, the quiet and shy Adam Park.
 Jason didn't know him that well, but it was pretty clear that he and Skull were completely different than each other.
-He continued to glance around, and saw his two football buddies, Shane Stevens and Ray McGuire, who ended up together, despite the random assignments for partners.
+He continued to glance around, and saw his two football buddies, Matthew Stevens and Ray Jones, who ended up together, despite the random assignments for partners.
 Jason wished so much to be partners with either one of them.
 Instead, he looked at his own partner, who was busy at work with all the chemicals.
 Jason didn't even know what the assignment was, but he was pretty sure that it wasn't concocting a truth serum that when put in the water pipes would make the Power Rangers come forth and reveal themselves.

 "Bulk, why don't we actually get to work on the assignment?"
 Jason asked, shuffling past the application for the Peace Conference in his binder, and pulling out the worksheet for the day.

 "Would you shut up, dweeb?
 I'm almost done here."
 Bulk snapped, clearly frustrated.